Cycling South Africa: the complete guide and itinerary (40k words!)

 Language

-South Africa has 12 official languages, one of which is English, which almost everybody speaks, you will hardly have any communication problems.
+South Africa has 12 official languages, one of which is English, which almost everybody speaks, so you will hardly have any communication problems.
 In Xhosa and Zulu majority areas, it is always good practice to learn a few words in the local language.

 Connectivity – Using the Internet while biking South Africa

-There are several phone network providers in South Africa: Vodacom, MTN, Cell C, Telkom… prices are around 100 (Telkom)/ 150 (Vodacom) for 1 Gb, to top up just go to the department that sells cigarettes in the supermarket and ask what you want, for example, if you want to upload 500 MB just ask for 500 MB Vodacom, they will give you a receipt with instructions to follow, you have to type a number and then the code you find on the receipt, it’s very simple.
+There are several phone network providers in South Africa: Vodacom, MTN, Cell C, and Telkom… prices are around 100 (Telkom)/ 150 (Vodacom) for 1 GB, to top up just go to the department that sells cigarettes in the supermarket and ask what you want, for example, if you want to upload 500 MB just ask for 500 MB Vodacom, they will give you a receipt with instructions to follow, you have to type a number and then the code you find on the receipt, it’s very simple.
 These prices though are among the highest in the world, so you might want to rely a bit more on WiFi during your bicycle trip in South Africa.

-Buying a Sim Card, on the other hand, didn’t seem very simple.
-Arriving in Cape Town we saw several Convenience Stores selling Sim Cards and we bought one, the only problem was that it didn’t work.
+Buying a SIM card, on the other hand, didn’t seem very simple.
+Arriving in Cape Town we saw several Convenience Stores selling SIM cards and we bought one, the only problem was that it didn’t work.
 We went to an official store and they told us that it is not possible to buy a SIM card without a document called “proof of address” which is issued by the police.

 What happened at the end is that we went back to the store where we bought the card and the manager registered the SIM in his name.
-Probably if you buy a Sim Card at the airport this certification will not be required but the costs will certainly be much higher.
+Probably if you buy a SIM card at the airport this certification will not be required but the costs will certainly be much higher.
 In sparsely populated areas it often happens that there is no signal and WiFi in hotels and restaurants is usually very slow.

 Entry visa to South Africa